Does Hashimoto's Make Your Immune System Weaker? Explore the Connection Between the Disease and Your Body’s Defense System

 Did you ever notice how you often get sick during or after an extremely stressful season of life?

-It is not likely your immune system will struggle after a minor anxiety-provoking circumstance.
+It is not likely that your immune system will struggle after a minor anxiety-provoking circumstance.
 However, research has shown that prolonged, chronic stress may have a negative impact on your immune system — including increasing the likelihood of developing or worsening an autoimmune disease like Hashimoto’s thyroiditis.

 If you're under continued tension at work, at home, or in a relationship, find healthy ways to manage the stress.
 Consider exploring: